Code-Institute-Submissions/iKelvvv-MS2/README.md

 -   First Time Visitor Goals

-*   As a first time visitor, I want to be engaged with the concept of the game.
+*   As a first-time visitor, I want to be engaged with the concept of the game.
-*   As a first time visitor, I want to be able to easily understand the rules of the game.
+*   As a first-time visitor, I want to be able to easily understand the rules of the game.
-*   As a first time visitor, I want to play the game to win.
+*   As a first-time visitor, I want to play the game to win.

 -   Returning Visitor Goals